Frequently asked questions.

 How long does sessions last?

-Occasionally, we may decide that meeting twice a week for shorter, variable-length sessions (around 20 minutes) would be beneficial.
-These frequent sessions can be a valuable part of the process, allowing deeper material to surface more consistently.
+Occasionally, we may decide that meeting twice a week for shorter, variable-length sessions (approximately 20 minutes) would be beneficial.
+These frequent sessions can be a valuable part of the process.
+It’s important to note that the work doesn’t end when the session finishes.
+Much of the movement happens between sessions, as new connections and reflections emerge over time.

 How do I schedule my first session?

-Where are your therapy services located?
+Where is your therapy practice based?

 Dundalk